oblac/jodd-site/doc/lagarto/3+dom-builder.md

 DOM tree first and then to manage it later.
 Of course, creating DOM requires more memory and more processing time.

-*Lagarto* provides `DOMBuilderTagVisitor` for building DOM trees from HTML content.
-It can be easily used through `LagartoDOMBuilder`, like
+*Lagarto* introduces `DOMBuilder` interface, for various implementations of DOM builders.
+Default implementation, `LagartoDOMBuilder` uses tag visitor to build a DOM from HTML content.
+It may be used like this:
-this:

 ~~~~~ java
 	LagartoDOMBuilder domBuilder = new LagartoDOMBuilder();
 	Document doc = domBuilder.parse(content);
 ~~~~~

-`LagartoDOMBuilder` always returns a `Document` - the root DOM tree node.
+`DOMBuilder` instance always returns a `Document` - the root DOM tree node.
 From there you can work on the DOM tree using common `Node` methods.

 ## HTML content and DOM Builder

-`LagartoDOMBuilder` does not validate or modify HTML content.
-What you put to parse is what you get.
-HTML rules for closing _tag soups_ are NOT implemented.
+`LagartoDOMBuilder` process successfully most common HTMLs.
+If you follow common HTML5 formatting rules, this DOM builder implementation will give you beautiful DOM tree.

+However (and that is very important) `LagartoDOMBuilder` does not implement all HTML5 rules out there.
+It can NOT be used for validating HTML5 code, for example.
+We have a plan to build strict DOM Builder implementation, but currently we are out of resources at the moment, so we can't promise when :)

+`LagartoDOMBuilder` is NOT a strict implementation of HTML5 rules!
 {: .attn}

-This is very important to know: `LagartoDOMBuilder` will build the tree from any (valid or invalid) HTML content.
-For example, if you put `tr` tag inside `select` tag, `LagartoDOMBuilder` will not warn you; and parsing will continue.

-Therefore, `LagartoDOMBuilder` is not picky about it content.
-It will try to process anything you give to it;)

-We are working on *strict* version of `LagartoDOMBuilder`.
-{: .example}

 ## Custom DOM Builder